samples28/spark/README.md

 ## Contributing

-Please review the [Contribution to Spark guide](http://spark.apache.org/contributing.html) for information on how to get started contributing to the project.
+Please review the [Contribution to Spark guide](http://spark.apache.org/contributing.html) for information on how to get started contributing to the project.test